ebjaime/T2I-ADriver/README.md

 ## Q&A

 For more information about the project, please take a look at the following [document](doc/2024_10_Enriquez_Thesis.pdf).
+For extra details you can take a look at the full thesis [here](https://hdl.handle.net/10589/227412).

 The project was carried out as a Master Thesis in _Politecnico di Milano_ for the Mathematical Engineering MSc program.